ioskrew/SwiftLayout/README.md

   contentView.addSubview(firstNameLabel)
   ```

-- You can use SwiftLayoutPrinter in source or debug console:
+- You can use SwiftLayoutUtil in source or debug console:

-  > (lldb) po SwiftLayoutPrinter(contentView)
+  > (lldb) po SwiftLayoutUtil(contentView)

   ```swift
   0x01234567890:UIView {